the-spyke/undercut/CONTRIBUTING.md

 ## Documentation

 Documentation is written in Markdown or MDX and is located in the `docs` folder.
 The files will be used later to build and publish static pages on [undercut.js.org](https://undercut.js.org).

+If you're adding a new document, don't forget to reference it on the website's [sidebar](website/sidebar.js).

+## Website

-The website is built with [Docusaurus](https://docusaurus.io/) and published to the `gp-pages` branch and [GitHub Pages](https://pages.github.com) service.
+The [website](https://undercut.js.org) is built with [Docusaurus](https://docusaurus.io/) and published to the `gp-pages` branch and [GitHub Pages](https://pages.github.com) service.

-If you're adding a new document, don't forget to reference it on the [sidebar](website/sidebar.js).
+Algolia search configuration is located in [their repo](https://github.com/algolia/docsearch-configs/blob/master/configs/the-spyke_undercut.json).